AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 ### When can I start the migration? {#ims-migration-start}

-A prerequisite for the migration to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"} is to upgrade your environment to Campaign v8.5.2.
+A prerequisite for the migration to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"} is to upgrade your environment to Campaign Classic v7.3.5.

-You can start IMS migration on your stage environment, once it is upgraded to Campaign v8.5.2, and accordingly plan for production environment.
+You can start IMS migration on your stage environment, once it is upgraded to Campaign Classic v7.3.5, and accordingly plan for production environment.

-### What happens after build upgrade to Campaign v8.5.2? {#ims-migration-after-upgrade}
+### What happens after build upgrade to Campaign Classic v7.3.5? {#ims-migration-after-upgrade}

-After your environments have been upgraded to Campaign v8.5.2, you can initiate your transition to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"}.
+After your environments have been upgraded to Campaign Classic v7.3.5, you can initiate your transition to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"}.

 New native user creation is still allowed until the IMS migration is complete.